wna-se/flexible-starter-kit-storage-and-interfaces/quickstart-sda.md

 **Adding accession IDs**

+In brief, accesion IDs are unique identifiers that are assigned to files in order to be able to reference them in the future.
 Check that the file has been ingested by listing the filenames currently in the "verified" queue waiting to have accession IDs assigned to them:

 ```shell
 ./sda-admin accession